on all orders

 There's been a huge increase in big tool brands adding drawer solutions to their modular tool storage systems.
 That's with good reason as we're about to explore.
-So of course it's no surprise that Klein have gotten on board with the drawer movement for their MODbox range.
+So of course it's no surprise that Klein have gotten on board with the drawer movement.
+So, introducing Klein MODbox drawers.

 Who are Klein?